migtools/mig-controller/.github/ISSUE_TEMPLATE/tracking-issue.md

 ---
 name: Tracking issue
-about: Create a meta-issue for tracking larger efforts spanning multiple issues and PRs
+about: Create an issue for tracking larger efforts spanning multiple issues and PRs
 title: ''
 labels: meta-issue